-- Students must have a minimum of 80% in prerequisite courses to take level one or AP. - o To upgrade to level two English or Math a student must complete level three with a minimum of 75%. - O Requirements for graduation may not meet the entrance requirements for university or college.
+- O Students must have a minimum of 85% in prerequisite courses to take level one or AP. - O To upgrade to level two English or Math a student must complete level three with a minimum of 75%. - O Requirements for graduation may not meet the entrance requirements for university or college.
 Students should see a guidance counselor regarding requirements for specific programs before completing this form.

-- o Modern History 11
+- o Modern History 11 or AP Seminar/World Issues

 - o English 11

 - o English 12

 - Math 11 (Foundation of Math 11 or Financial and Workplace)

-- One Science credit
+- o One Science credit

 - One Life Role/Personal Development credit

 - o Computer Literacy

 - o Five grade 12 credits

 - o 17 credits in total